PavanKrishna22/Library-Management-System/phase3-django-api/README.md

 # Author

-Phase 3 of the Library Management System project developed as part of a multi-phase backend engineering assignment, building upon previous CSV processing and ETL pipeline implementations.
+**Pavan Krishna O**

+This repository documents my learning journey and practical implementation of modern backend development concepts through the development of a complete Library Management System.